 The activities of these organizations may take many forms, including monitoring, reporting, advocating, educating, training, and advising.
 The focus of their work may be international, regional, national, or local, and may address specific rights, the rights of specific groups, or be centered around one activity, for example, litigation or research.
 And their human rights work can be devoted to protecting and advancing human rights anywhere in the world, including in the United States.

 To host a volunteer, your organization must be a non-governmental human rights organization, UN agency, or national human rights institution engaged in human rights, or a non-governmental organization using a rights-based approach in its work.

 No project is too small, but some projects may be too big.
 We will do our best to find the expertise you need.

 Volunteers provide their time and expertise on a pro bono basis.
 Responsibility for any expenses associated with the volunteer’s position (including travel, living expenses, insurance, etc.) is negotiated entirely by the volunteer and your organization.

 Once we have partnered your organization with a volunteer, our work is done on that particular project request.
 As the host organization, you will be responsible for all aspects of the volunteer’s contribution to your project, through completion.

 As a host organization, you have the option to terminate the relationship with a volunteer at any time.
 However, you are responsible for ensuring that any travel and related expenses agreed to with the volunteer are paid in full.

-In order to encourage fruitful collaboration, all parties (AAAS Scientific Responsibility, Human Rights and Law Program, volunteer, and host organization) will comply with general expectations.
+In order to encourage fruitful collaboration, all parties (AAAS Center for Scientific Responsibility and Justice, volunteer, and host organization) will comply with general expectations.